-For convictions where evaluation is required, offer the person the opportunity to complete and submit an evaluation, or to supply the information for the form verbally, within ten days of receipt.
+When evaluations for convictions are required, offer the person the opportunity to complete and submit an evaluation, or to supply the information for the form verbally, within ten days of receipt.
 To document the information and the date, send the person by certified mail:

 - Form 470-2369, Foster Family Record Check Letter.
-This letter advises of the importance of the evaluation and of the person's right to obtain assistance in participating in the evaluation. - ◆ Form 470-2310 or 470-2310(S) Record Check Evaluation.
+This letter advises of the importance of the evaluation and of the person's right to obtain assistance in participating in the evaluation. - Form 470-2310 or 470-2310(S) Record Check Evaluation.
 Sign this form as the person receiving and recording the information.